 You will land at a Provisioned Product page while the Service Catalog creates your Jupyter Notebook.
 Periodically click Refresh until the Status reads

 Succeeded.
-This should table about 5 minutes to launch your notebook.
+This should take about 5 minutes to launch your notebook.

 01_SageMaker-DataScientist-Workflow.ipynb.
-Don’t forget to reference back to the Jupyter cheat sheet for a quick reference.
+Don’t forget to reference back to the Jupyter cheat sheet for a quick reference if you need one.

 When its open the Notebook kernel should use the